mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 them base Penetration +2.
 Gauss propulsion doubles the cost of a weapon and increases weight by 25%.
-Due to the method of propulsion used in gauss weapons, damage is not reduced by short barrels in the manner of high- velocity projectile weaponry.
+Due to the method of propulsion used in gauss weapons, damage is not reduced by short barrels in the manner of high-velocity projectile weaponry.

 - Values assume the smoothbore weapon is firing a solid projectile such as a musket ball or rifled slug from